progressively-crew/progressively/packages/documentation/docs/introduction/why.md

 Progressively is a minimal and self-hosted feature flagging solution that does not kill your web app performance.

-> Keep in mind that it is in Alpha.
-We need people to use it and give feedback so that we can get more confidence and fix the existing bugs.

 ## What problem does it aim to solve?

 Feature flagging is a technic allowing multiple variations of a given feature (depending on criteria) to be displayed to a specific set of users.